felixgrewe/IVMOOC2015-FMNH/README.md

 # IVMOOC 2015 FMNH Documentation
 The Field Museum Collections Database Visualization

 This repository contains the complete documentation for EMuView, a visualization project for The Field Museum of Natural History.
-The project was undertaken as part of IVMOOC 2015, a data visualization course based at Indiana University, Bloomington.
+The project was undertaken as part of <a href="http://ivmooc.cns.iu.edu">IVMOOC 2015</a>, a data visualization course based at Indiana University, Bloomington.

 Visualization Demo http://ella.ils.indiana.edu/~kadur/IVMOOCFinal/